Elimination distance to bounded degree on planar graphs: Preliminaries

 We denote by $K_t$ the complete graph on $t$ vertices.
-We denote by $G_{m,n}$ the grid with~$m$ rows and $n$ columns, that is, the graph with vertex set $\{v_{i,j}\mid 1\leq i\leq m, 1\leq j\leq n\}$ and edges $\{v_{i,j},v_{i',j'}\}$ for $|i-i'|+|j-j'|=1$.
+We denote by $G_{m\times n}$ the grid with~$m$ rows and~$n$ columns, that is, the graph with vertex set $\{v_{i,j}\mid 1\leq i\leq m, 1\leq j\leq n\}$ and edges $\{v_{i,j},v_{i',j'}\}$ for $|i-i'|+|j-j'|=1$.

 For our purpose we do not have to define the notion of treewidth formally.
-It is sufficient to note that if a graph $G$ contains an $n\times n$ grid as a minor, then $G$ has treewidth at least~$n$ and vice versa, that large treewidth forces a large grid minor, as stated in the next theorem.
+It is sufficient to note that if a graph $G$ contains an $n\times n$ grid as a minor, then $G$ has treewidth at least $n+1$ and vice versa, that large treewidth forces a large grid minor, as stated in the next theorem.

-\begin{theorem}[Excluded Grid Theorem] There exists a function $g$ such that for every integer $n\geq 1$, every graph of treewidth at least $g(n)$ contains the $n\times n$ grid as a minor.
+\begin{theorem}[Excluded Grid Theorem] There exists a function $g$ such that for every integer $t\geq 1$, every graph of treewidth at least $g(t)$ contains the $t\times t$ grid as a minor.
 Furthermore, such a grid minor can be computed in polynomial time. \end{theorem}

 The theorem was first proved by Robertson and Seymour in~\cite{robertson1986graph}.
 Improved bounds and corresponding efficient algorithms were subsequently obtained.
-We refer to the work of Chuzhoy and Tan~\cite{chuzhoy2019towards} for the currently best known bounds on the function $g$ and further pointers to the literature concerning efficient algorithms.
+We refer to the work of Chuzhoy and Tan~\cite{DBLP:journals/jctb/ChuzhoyT21} for the currently best known bounds on the function $g$ and further pointers to the literature concerning efficient algorithms.
+For planar graphs we employ the following much better bounds.

+\begin{theorem}[Planar Excluded Grid Theorem, see~Theorem 7.23 of~\cite{book15parameterized-algorithms}] There exists an~$O(n^2)$ algorithm that, for a given $n$-vertex planar graph $G$ and integer $t$ either outputs a tree decomposition of $G$ of width at most $5t$, or construct a minor model of the $t\times t$-grid in~$G$. \end{theorem}

 The second black-box we use is Courcelle's Theorem, stating that we can test MSO properties efficiently on graphs of bounded treewidth.
 We use standard notation from logic and refer to the literature for all undefined notation, see e.g.~\cite{libkin2013elements}.